Infineon/Example-Projects-for-DAVE-Apps/README.md

 # DAVE™ Code Examples
 Below is list of examples projects that can be downloaded.
-The downloaded project zip file can be imported into DAVE™ version 4
+The downloaded project zip file can be imported into DAVE™ version 4.

+Please [click here](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.daveide) to download the latest version of DAVE™

 | Project      | Description               | Target MCU series         |Version|Last update|